zlatko-michailov/abc/doc/concepts/tagging.md

 Up to [Documentation](../README.md).

-Tags are unique unsigned integers that are used to correlate a log entry with the place in the code where it was created.
+Tags are unique unsigned integers that are used to correlate a log entry with the place in the code where it originates from.

 During development, pass in the `__TAG__` sentinel wherever an API needs a `tag_t` value.
 Commit your changes with that sentinel.